 Our Approach to Projects

-A key role of the Gascoyne Pastoral Group is to deliver innovative and practical projects, relevant to the Gascoyne pastoral industry.
+A key role of the Gascoyne Catchments Group is to deliver innovative and practical projects, relevant to the Gascoyne pastoral industry.
 We aim to involve members and stakeholders in the implementation of projects; and provide practical advice when reporting on the outcomes and findings of our work.

 We welcome proposals from our members for potential future projects and will seek funding to support the implementation of projects that are aligned with our strategic goals.